Vic Damone: Career

 Damone did limited acting on television in the early 1960s.
 He played Stan Skylar in the 1960 episode "Piano Man" of CBS's The DuPont Show with June Allyson.
 He was cast as Jess Wilkerson in the 1961 episode "The Proxy" of the ABC Western series The Rebel, starring Nick Adams.
 In 1962, he played the crooner Ric Vallone in the episode "Like a Sister" on the CBS sitcom The Dick Van Dyke Show, during which he sang "The Most Beautiful Girl in the World".
 In the summers of 1962 and 1963, Damone hosted a television variety series on NBC called The Lively Ones, which showcased current jazz, pop, and folk performers, as well as comedians.
 His group of musical guests over two seasons included Count Basie, Louie Bellson, Dave Brubeck, Chris Connor, Matt Dennis, Frances Faye, Ella Fitzgerald, Dizzy Gillespie, Buddy Greco, Woody Herman, Jack Jones, Stan Kenton, Gene Krupa, Peggy Lee, Nellie Lutcher, Shelly Manne, Anita O'Day, Ruth Olay and Oscar Peterson.

 Damone's other notable television work during this time included three guest appearances from 1963 to 1964 on CBS's The Judy Garland Show.
 He also guested on UK television, among other programs on The Tommy Cooper Hour Christmas special in 1974.
 In addition to his solo performances, Garland and he sang duet medleys of songs from Porgy and Bess, West Side Story and Kismet.

 In 1964, he sang "Back Home Again in Indiana" before the Indianapolis 500 car race.

 In 1965, Damone next moved to Warner Bros.
 Records with the albums You Were Only Fooling and Country Love Songs.
-On Warner Bros., he had one top 100 chart hit: "You Were Only Fooling (While I Was Falling In Love)".
+On Warner Bros., he had one top 100 chart hit: "You Were Only Fooling (While I Was Falling In Love)", which hit number 30 nationally.
 The next year, he switched record labels again, moving to RCA Victor and releasing the albums Stay with Me, Why Can't I Walk Away, On the South Side of Chicago, and The Damone Type of Thing.
 In 1967, Damone hosted The Dean Martin Summer Show, which was rerun in 1971.
 In 1969, he released his last US chart record, a cover of the 1966 song "To Make A Big Man Cry", which made the Billboard Easy Listening chart.

 Also in 1965, he appeared on the Firestone album series, Your Favorite Christmas Music, Volume 4, singing "It Came Upon A Midnight Clear" and "Have Yourself A Merry Little Christmas".